ThomasDeutsch/flowcards/README.md

 <br/>

 ## Contribute
-If this hits a spot for you, then send me a message and tell me about it.<br/>
+If this hits a spot, send me a message and tell me about it.<br/>
-You can be a developer, a Designer or someone new to software development, i will appreciate your help.<br/>
+You can be a developer, a designer or someone new to software development, i will appreciate your help.<br/>

 ## Quick Start